-The principal activities of the Group during the financial year was operating in the oil and gas exploration sector in Australia.
+The principal activities of the Group during the financial year was operating in the iron sands and oil and gas exploration sector in Australia.
 Investing in opportunistic/distressed situations where both short and long term rewards may be produced for shareholders.
 The Company also holds a streaming financial agreement in iron sands since 2012.